A hyperelastic theory for nonlinear hydrogel diffusiophoresis

 The enthalpic part of the stress tensor $\boldsymbol{\sigma}_H$ originates either from the conversion of a free solute particle into the bound state with finite $\Phi^{(b)}_\beta$ and decomplexation thereof into the fluid phase with finite $\Phi^{(0)}_\alpha$ or from polymer-solute interactions whose gradient induces diffusiophoresis when a solute gradient exists across the gel (Sec.~\ref{sec:diffusiophoresis}).
 We designate a tensor function $\boldsymbol{\mathcal{G}}(\mathbf{F}, \Phi^{(b)}_\beta)$ to the complexation induced stress contributions, to be defined for Models I and II later in Sec.~\ref{subsec:Model1} and~\ref{subsec:Model2}.
 For the stress induced by the polymer-solute interactions, which we will call ``diffusiophoretic stress," we assume that only one diffusio-osmotic agent is present in the system with a volume fraction $\Phi^{(0)}\equiv\Phi^{(0)}_{\alpha=1}.$ This assumption will be detailed for Models I and II in Sec.~\ref{subsec:Model1} and~\ref{subsec:Model2}.
 Unless the polymer-agent interactions are electrostatic, we will show that the scalar counterpart of a diffusiophoretic stress tensor $\boldsymbol{\sigma}_{DP}\equiv -(k_BT/v_c)\boldsymbol{\eta}_{DP}\Phi^{(0)}$ ($\boldsymbol{\eta_{DP}}:$ unitless diffusiophoretic coefficient tensor, $v_c:$ molecular volume) produces the correct diffusiophoretic velocity for uniaxial deformations when the momentum conservation of the fluid is combined with Darcy's law for porous flow in the gel.
+We take the origin of the diffusiophoretic stress to be steric repulsions between neutral (uncharged) polymers and the free diffusio-osmotic agent in the fluid phase of the gel.
 The reason that we introduce a tensor variable for diffusiophoresis is that the diffusiophoretic velocity components must depend on the corresponding pore dimension (average distance between polymers in that direction) under general deformations.
 With this stress term, the linear elastic theory showed excellent agreement with the experimental uniaxial swelling profiles of the copper-laden PAA gel upon acid delivery~\cite{Katke_2024}.
 Combining the complexation-induced stress contributions and the diffusiophoretic stress, $\boldsymbol{\sigma}_H$ is given as

 The sum of Eqs.~\ref{eq:poroelastic_stress},~\ref{eq:entropic_stress},~\ref{eq:enthalpic_stress} gives a constitutive relation for the nominal stress tensor of the hydrogel system

 which satisfies force balance in the reference configuration of the gel (Sec.~\ref{sec:ap_stress_mat_frame}):